Victory (novel): Plot

-Reception, critique and impact
+Reception and impact

-In Notes on My Books: Easyread Edition, Conrad wrote of his "mixed feelings" about the initial reception of the book which had been published while Europe had been engaged in fighting the great war.
-The initial reception of the work had considered it "a melodramatic, rather Victorian novel, representing Conrad's artistic decline."
+In Notes on My Books, Conrad wrote of his "mixed feelings" about the initial reception of the book which had been published while Europe had been engaged in fighting World War I. The initial reception of the work had considered it "a melodramatic, rather Victorian novel, representing Conrad's artistic decline."
 However, later critiques have described it as "a highly complex allegorical work whose psychological landscape and narrative structure lay the groundwork for the modern novel."
 The New York Times, however, called it "an uneven book" and "more open to criticism than most of Mr. Conrad's best work."